-For many years, facial rejuvenation was limited to skin resurfacing with lasers and peels, and various surgical soft tissue repositioning procedures performed by a facial plastic surgeon.
-But now, as many of our Nashville patients are discovering, there are so many non-surgical injectable options available, it’s often difficult to decide which is right for you.
+For many years, facial rejuvenation was limited to skin resurfacing with lasers and peels and various surgical procedures that repositioned soft tissue.
+But now, as many of our facial surgery patients in Nashville are discovering, there are so many injectable options available, it’s often difficult to decide which is right for you.
+When weighing the benefits of facial fat transfer vs dermal fillers, it helps to understand the pros and cons of each.

 To combat these signs of aging, you can choose either fat transfer or man-made fillers.
-So below, we’ve outlined the benefits and drawbacks for each.
+So below, we’ve outlined the benefits and drawbacks of each.

 - They are very useful for contouring around the mouth.